-State re-opening adds heavy weight to the rise of COVID-19 cases
+States' reopening adds heavy weight to rise in COVID-19 cases

 Wednesday, June 17, 2020

-From the numbers to the graphs and tables, it can be overwhelming and difficult to know what to believe and what to ignore.
-(Source: WRDW)

-AUGUSTA, GA.
+AUGUSTA, Ga.
 (WRDW/WAGT) -- With more people getting tested, of course, we're going to see those numbers go up.
-But experts say, increased testing isn’t the only factor in for the rise of COVID-19 cases.
+But experts say increased testing isn’t the only factor in the rise of COVID-19 cases.

 Multiple people are keeping tabs on the different types of COVID-19 data.
 And officials at Augusta University say the numbers tell the story to an extent.
-It just depends on if people understand it or take it seriously.
+It just depends on whether people understand it or take it seriously.

 From the numbers to the graphs and tables, it can be overwhelming and difficult to know what to believe and what to ignore.

-"We haven't approached this pandemic in the best way,” Dr. Justin X. Moore, an epidemiologist at AU, said.
+"We haven't approached this pandemic in the best way,” said Dr. Justin X. Moore, an epidemiologist at AU.
 "I think we've been more reactive rather than proactive."

-Dr. Moore has been studying the COVID-19 data since January.
-A snapshot of the problem may come from the Albany, Georgia hotspot.
-Moore found the highest COVID-19 death rates in those southwest counties, with areas of high poverty, a lack of ICU beds, and a high African-American population.
+Moore has been studying the COVID-19 data since January.
+A snapshot of the problem may come from the Albany, Ga., hotspot.
+Moore found the highest COVID-19 death rates in those southwest counties, with areas of high poverty, a lack of intensive-care unit beds, and a high African American population.

 "These hotspots in these communities of high COVID-19 incidents and mortality mirror what we saw other studies with different diseases,” Moore said.